Angelo-abel/Jeffrey-Way-Theme/README.md

 # Jeffrey Way's Theme
 Jeffrey Way's theme on Laracasts.
-Example here: https://laracasts.com/series/whats-new-in-laravel-5-1/episodes/2
+Example [here](https://laracasts.com/series/whats-new-in-laravel-5-1/episodes/2).

 If you have SyncedSidebarBg enabled in Package Control, please disable that!